13 Influential Impressionist Paintings

 6. Woman with a Parasol - Madame Monet and Her Son (1875) by Claude Monet

-Anyone who has taken a class on oil painting for beginners can recognize this famous painting.
+Anyone who has taken a class on oil painting for beginners can recognize this famous painting by one of the most famous painters.
 It stands out as a masterpiece as a result of its beautiful depiction of light and color.
 While the forms aren’t perfectly clear, the energy portrayed in the piece makes the scene obvious.

 Monet's use of vivid colors and bold brushstrokes captured the warmth and intimacy of a family moment, like a quick snapshot.
 The painting's sense of spontaneity and joy has made it a beloved work.